szrce/marketplace/_new/readme.md

-this directory is new category search from trendyol with sub category
+this directory is new category search from trendyol, with subcategories and if you click someone subcategory, you can show fields